APRILIA RALLY 50

-Slowing the Rally 50 is handled by an averaged size disc brake up front and a fairly standard drum brake in the rear.
-Overall performance is a step down from Aprilia’s top of the line SR50, but it’s still a nice step up from most 50’s on the market which use lethargic drum brakes front and rear.
+Stopping the Rally 50 is handled by an averaged size disc brake up front and a fairly standard drum brake in the rear.
+Overall performance is a step down from Aprilia’s top of the line SR50, but it’s still a nice step up from most 50’s on the market which use lethargic drum brakes at both ends.

 Storage & Convenience

 A big part of the appeal of a scooter is its convenience and practicality.
 The Rally 50 scores average marks in this area.
 Like virtually all scooters, there is decent storage under the seat which acts as a great spot for your safety cap while the scooter is parked and a haven for everything else when you’re rolling.
 The Rally uses a horizontal engine and fairly small wheels, which means there’s no significant intrusions into the underseat space.
 All told, the Rally 50 scores a bit better than average for underseat storage.

 Unfortunately Aprilia didn’t give the Rally a glovebox or any other locking cubby-holes like they’ve done on some of their other small scooters.
 Accordingly, little odds and ends like a small bottle of 2-stroke oil, a spare plug and your paperwork will need to compete with your helmet and other goodies for the underseat space.

 The gauges on the Rally 50 are super nice.
 They’re not at the SR50’s super computer level of awesome, but they are very tastefully done.
 The speedometer occupies the left of two large gauges, while an aircraft style fuel gauges occupies the right side.
 There’s no tachometer which would be helpful for tuning, but Aprilia did add a trip odometer which you don’t see on too many small scooters.